WGenerato/A-Smart-Parking-Lot-/README.md

 When "Initiate Entrance" is clicked, a window with number dial will appear and prompt the user to enter the time their vehicle will be parked. <br />
 ---
 <img width="1024" alt="Screenshot 2023-09-23 183147" src="https://github.com/WGenerato/A-Smart-Parking-Lot-/assets/105020983/e4835e40-7b90-4600-adf1-092c6e57f7eb">
 The dial changes the value each time by 1.
-I chose the the time parked as 5 hours. <br />
+The chosen time interval here is 5 hours. <br />
 ---
 <img width="1027" alt="Screenshot 2023-09-23 183203" src="https://github.com/WGenerato/A-Smart-Parking-Lot-/assets/105020983/2fb7c9e3-8549-4474-a8c5-054ebbddd818">
 After confirming the time, a ticket with a unique number will be issued. <br />